mgreiler/se-unlocked/Transcripts/EP_72_Barak_Brudo.md

 there are rules, just like the old rule of don't remove the tag.

-From a mattress or don't open a laptop yourself because you void the, the warranty there rules that if you run an SBO creating software on a closed piece of software, you're basically voiding the warranty or doing some other, you know, very, very bad thing.
-So the idea is for the software producers to create the esba and supply it.
+From a mattress or don't open a laptop yourself because you void the, the warranty there rules that if you run an SBOM creating software on a closed piece of software, you're basically voiding the warranty or doing some other, you know, very, very bad thing.
+So the idea is for the software producers to create the SBOM and supply it.

 with every with, with their piece of software so that you're not only getting a black box, that you have no idea what's in it.
 You're getting the black box and you're getting the full list of everything in it.
-So the ingredients, if you have, yeah, if you have a problem, if you're allergic to a certain library, a certain certain ingredient in that software, you now have the ability to look at the, the list and see that you don't really want to.
+So- the ingredients, if you have, yeah, if you have a problem, if you're allergic to a certain library, a certain, certain ingredient in that software, you now have the ability to look at the, the list and see that you don't really want to use it.

-Well, you might,
+Well, you know,

 [00:10:19] **Michaela:** yeah.
 But as you said, I mean, now let's think about, okay.
 It's a very nice idea, right?
 And you know, but as you said, some companies, and they think quite a large majority of their companies, they have real problems with it.
 And this is not just, they're not making things up.
 Right.
-It's, it's not, they cannot, similar to j Lockford J right?
+It's, it's not, they cannot, similar to J Lockford J right?

 You cannot just go and say, oh, I'm spending a day and I'm, you know, now removing the dependencies.
 It's a lot of work, which sometimes is just not